1912 Manchester North West by-election: Campaign

 Some of the prominent issues of the day were the Liberal Government's Insurance Act, German rearmament, and trade tariffs.
 The Unionist party at the time was divided on the issue of free trade v tariff reform.
 In the Manchester area, and particularly in the Exchange division which included the Royal Exchange where commercial interests were paramount, there were many Unionists who favoured the continuance of free trade and opposed plans by the Unionist leader Bonar Law to campaign in favour of trade tariffs.
 The Unionist candidate, Sir John Randles was particularly keen to play down this fiscal divide within Unionist ranks.

 The Constituency had a large number of Jewish voters who had usually supported the Liberal candidate at election time.
 A leading Manchester Liberal, Nathan Laski, had been instrumental in securing support for both Winston Churchill and Kemp.
 However, by 1912 Laski had become upset that the Liberal government had not introduced a naturalisation bill, so decided to remain neutral.

 Result

+The Unionist Party gained the seat from the Liberal Party.

 It was reckoned that the Conservative won about 50% of the Jewish vote rather than about 10% which was more usual.